DrewHans555/RacketLoopUntangling/README.md

 # RacketLoopUntangling
-UntanglingRacket is a program I wrote in Spring 2015 in the Racket programming language.
+This repository contains code written ing Racket 6.1 for Blackburn College's Spring 2015 Computer Science 2 class CS212.

-The program takes in the trip code of a tangled loop and tells the user whether or not the tangled loop can be untangled.
+UntanglingRacket is a program that takes in the trip code of a tangled loop and tells the user whether or not the tangled loop can be untangled.
+Untangling is accomplished by first checking the legality of the trip code, searching and removing any type 1 and type 2
-Untangling is accomplished by first checking the legality of the trip code, searching and removing any type 1 and type 2 Reidemeister moves from the trip code, and then reporting the algorithm results back to the user.
+Reidemeister moves from the trip code, and then reporting the algorithm results back to the user.

 The first step to untangling a given loop is to check and see whether the loop’s trip code is actually legal.